 When exported, data from Mobility Tool projects is saved in CSV (Comma–Separated Values) file format.
 Semicolon (;) is used as a default field separator.
 The file is exported in UTF–8 character encoding standard.
 The exported file may be used for data import under the condition that all mandatory fields are provided.
 More information on this topic can be found in the chapter describing the import process.

+If there are partners in the mobility projects that do not have any mobilities associated, these partner details will not be used in the import/export process.

 Please notice that exporting data from Mobility Tool may take some time and it may result in a large file.
 The biggest exported file at the time of the writing of this document had over 1.2MB and it took over 2 minutes to complete.
 The file contained 1000 mobilities, partner and grant details.

+If the export data is displayed incorrectly after opening the file in Microsoft Excel, please refer to the troubleshooting section of this document for more information.

 Data import and update

 General description

 Mobility Tool allows importing partners, participant and mobility data in one go.
 The import process uses CSV (Comma–Separated Values) file as a data protocol.
-This file format is similar to the format used by Excel – it contains rows and columns as well, but it does not preserve any formatting, filtering or functions as normal Excel file would do.
+This file format is similar to the format used by Microsoft Excel – it contains rows and columns, but it does not preserve any formatting (i.e. bold, italics), filtering or functions (i.e. sums), as normal Microsoft Excel file would do.

 The mobility data can be imported at any time of the project lifecycle.
 During the import new data entries may be created as well as updated.
 It is not possible to delete any information already existing in the tool using the data import process.
 All deletions must be done manually by the Mobility Tool user through the graphical user interface (GUI).